Support for Foreigner's

 Education

-Korean Language Education
+- Korean Language Education

-For foreign residents, learning Korean is essential to successfully settling in Korea and gaining a better understanding of Korean culture.
+- For foreign residents, learning Korean is essential to successfully settling in Korea and gaining a better understanding of Korean culture.
 Fortunately, there are many organizations in Korea that provide opportunities for foreign residents to learn Korean free of charge.
 Multicultural Family Support Centers, the Korea Migrants' Center, and Korean Language School are a few of the leading organizations that provide Korean language education for foreign residents.

 Multicultural Family Support Centers also operate a Visiting Education Program through which Korean language instructors are sent to the homes of married immigrants.
-With an increasing number of Korean language education programs available online, foreign residents can even learn Korean from the comfort of their home.
+With an increasing number of Korean language education programs available online, foreign residents can even learn Korean from the comfort of their home. - Education on Korean Culture and Life in Korea

-A wide variety of educational programs on Korean culture and life in Korea are available to help foreign residents overcome difficulties that may arise from lifestyle and cultural differences.
+- A wide variety of educational programs on Korean culture and life in Korea are available to help foreign residents overcome difficulties that may arise from lifestyle and cultural differences.
 There are lectures and experience programs dedicated to education on multicultural understanding, law, human rights, marriage, family and adaptation to Korean society.

-ICT Education
+- ICT Education

-Most Korean households use PCs, and Korea has a highly advanced Internet network.
+- Most Korean households use PCs, and Korea has a highly advanced Internet network.
 Users can obtain rich information using the Internet, and enjoy the convenience of various online services, such as Internet banking and administrative services.
 As such, many organizations, including the Multicultural Family Support Centers and the Korea Migrants' Center, operate ICT education programs to enable foreign residents to learn how to search for information through the Internet and use diverse applications.

 Counseling